ryan4yin/nix-config/secrets/README.md

 so make sure to place your decryption keys there.
 If you're deploying to the same machine from which you encrypted the secrets, it should work out of the box.

+## Other Replacements

+- [ragenix](https://github.com/yaxitech/ragenix): A Rust reimplementation of agenix.